Avi-17/cpu-scheduling-visualiser/README.md

 # CPU Scheduling Visualiser

-This project implements various CPU scheduling algorithms to visualize and understand their behavior.
-It includes implementations in both JavaScript (for web-based visualization) and C (for core logic verification).
+This project is a web-based interactive tool developed using React and Vite, designed to visualize and understand the behavior of various CPU scheduling algorithms.
+It includes implementations JavaScript (for web-based visualization).

 ## Project Structure